imatw4r/django-secure-url/README.md

 - [x] An open endpoint to access secure items (if the password was correct)
 - [x] Admin panel

 # Requirements

-- python3.7+
+- python3.8
 - pipenv
 - docker
 - docker-compose

 # Running application

-1. In root folder execute command `pipenv install` to install dependencies
+1. Execute command `docker-comopse up --build`
-2.
+2. In your browser access `localhost:8000`